Khalid6468/logiray/README.md

     #If you used build.sh to build use:
     parser <filenames>

+    #After testing, you can clean up the directory using:
+    make clean

 To check our progress on AST and Semantic Analysis, switch to [AST branch](https://github.com/lucifer6468/logiray/tree/AST).
 While building compiler in AST branch, you will get errors with yyerror function.
 We identified the issue to be with migrating from C to C++ but could not fix it.
 The AST is partially but correctly done.

 Testcases are in **tests** directory. "import" feature is something that we believe is the **key** feature of our compiler.